data-community-of-practice/AI-Graph-Obsidian/tools/Week 5/Codestral Mamba - Your Lightweight Coding Companion.md

 <div align="center" ><i>Codestral Mamba Coding Capabilities via mistral.ai</i></div>

-2. **Fast Response Times**: One of the standout features of Codestral Mamba is its use of Mamba models, which differ from traditional Transformer models by offering linear time inference and the ability to model sequences of infinite length. %%explain in a sentence or two what linear time inference and modelling sequences of infinite length actually means%% This means users can engage with the model extensively, receiving quick responses regardless of input length.
+2. **Fast Response Times**: One of the standout features of Codestral Mamba is its use of Mamba models, which differ from traditional Transformer models by offering linear time inference and the ability to model sequences of infinite length. ('Linear time inferencing' means that the time it takes for the model to give an output increases at a steady rate as the input length grows, rather than getting slower exponentially.
+'Modeling sequences of infinite length' refers to the model's ability to handle very long inputs without running into limits, allowing it to process and understand much larger chunks of information at once) This means users can engage with the model extensively, receiving quick responses regardless of input length.
 This efficiency is particularly valuable for code productivity, as Codestral Mamba has been trained with advanced code and reasoning capabilities, allowing it to perform on par with state-of-the-art Transformer-based models.

-3. **Massive In-Context Capabilities**: Codestral Mamba has demonstrated impressive in-context retrieval capabilities%%explain what in-context retrieval is with an example%%, handling up to 256,000 tokens with ease.
-This extensive capacity allows the model to effectively manage and retrieve large volumes of context, making it an excellent local code assistant.
+3. **Massive In-Context Capabilities**: Codestral Mamba has demonstrated impressive in-context retrieval capabilities handling up to 256,000 tokens with ease. ('In-context retrieval' refers to a model's ability to use specific information from the current input or conversation to generate relevant and accurate responses.
+For example, if you're coding and ask a model to help debug a specific function, in-context retrieval allows the model to understand the details of that function—such as variable names and logic—from your current code, and then provide a solution that's directly related to that specific context, rather than giving a generic answer.
+This makes the assistance more precise and tailored to your immediate needs) This extensive capacity allows the model to effectively manage and retrieve large volumes of context, making it an excellent local code assistant.
 Whether you’re working on extensive codebases or require detailed context for complex coding tasks, Codestral Mamba provides reliable and efficient support, ensuring accurate and contextually relevant responses.

 4. **Deployment** : Codestral Mamba can be deployed using the mistral-inference SDK, which leverages reference implementations from Mamba’s GitHub repository.
-Additionally, it supports deployment through TensorRT-LLM for optimized performance.
+Additionally, it supports deployment through TensorRT-LLM for optimised performance.
 For local inference, the Mistral team has advised us to keep an eye out for upcoming support in llama.cpp as of the time of this article.
 Further, the raw model weights are available for download on HuggingFace.

 5. **Accessibility**: For convenient testing, Codestral Mamba is accessible on la Plateforme (codestral-mamba-2407), alongside its larger counterpart, Codestral 22B.
 Codestral Mamba is offered under the Apache 2.0 license, while Codestral 22B is available under a commercial license for self-deployment or a community license for testing.
 This flexibility in licensing and deployment options ensures that both models can be integrated and tested effectively across various environments.